joubertfw/cpp-games/README.md

 Ztype, but for devs.
 Reserved words for languages with possibility to edit the text pool and special characters.

 ## base-modern-opengl
-Study of modern opengl course by thecherno
+Study of modern opengl course by thecherno using GLFW and GLEW